mtdevdev/Magic-Doodle/README.md

 ## 🛠️ The Development Process & Technologies
-This project is a prime example of human-AI collaboration.
 The technology stack was chosen and implemented by **Gemini 2.5 Pro** based on my high-level requirements.
 - **HTML5**, **CSS3**, and modern **JavaScript (ES6+)** form the foundation of the application.
 - **Tailwind CSS:** Used via CDN to rapidly style the user interface.
 - **Self-Contained Code:** The entire application logic, styling, and structure are encapsulated within a single `index.html` file, demonstrating a lightweight, dependency-free approach.